domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Think before you act.
 Will this action hurt someone?
 If so, try a different approach.
 Think before you speak.
 Will these words hurt someone?
 If so, rephrase it.

-Don't sh!t where you eat. (e.g., Avoid dating colleagues, housemates, apartment mates, etc.).
+Don't sh!t where you eat.
+(Both literally and also, e.g., avoid dating colleagues, housemates, apartmentmates, etc.).
 Heck, while we're at it, avoid nicotine/tobacco and credit card debt like the plague.